Surgical Procedures: Ileostomy

 - Wound separation or issues with healing.

-- Electrolyte abnormalities, most commonly sodium and potassium.
+- Electrolyte changes in the body, most commonly with sodium and potassium.

-- Short bowel syndrome, which may lead to vitamin and nutrient absorption issues.
+- Short bowel syndrome, which may lead to vitamin and nutrient absorption problems.

 What is recovery like?